Philip Purchase

 St. Louis, MO 63130-4899

-Philip Purchase teaches courses in Greek and Latin, as well as courses for the Comparative Literature and the Interdisciplinary Project in the Humanities programs.
+Philip Purchase teaches courses in Greek and Latin, as well as courses for the department of Comparative Literature & Thought.

 Teaching in Text and Traditions defines and nourishes my intellectual life at Washington University.